 Pomeranian

-With a more unpredictable temperament, the Pomeranian can range from tame and docile to hostile and aggressive.
+With a more unpredictable temperament, the Pomeranian goose can range from tame and docile to hostile and aggressive.
 This breed from Northern Germany is typically more hardy in the winter than other breeds.
-This breed tends to weigh between 14 and 17 pounds.
+These geese tend to weigh between 14 and 17 pounds.

 Sebastopol

-Originating from southeastern Europe, Sebastopol has long, flexible feathers that curl and give an unkempt appearance.
+Originating from southeastern Europe, Sebastopol geese have long, flexible feathers that curl and give an unkempt appearance.
 Their feathers make it difficult to deflect rainwater.
-They weigh between 12 and 14 pounds, are more sensitive to the cold, and are not able to fly well.
+They weigh between 12 and 14 pounds, are sensitive to the cold, and are not able to fly well.

 Shetland

 Shetland geese are the smallest and the lightest domestic breed.
 They max out between 7 and 10 pounds and are great flyers.
-The Scottish breed is active and loves to forage.
-They do have more feisty personalities and require more time, patience, and frequent handling to result in a gentle, friendly pet.
+These Scottish birds are active and love to forage.
+They do have more feisty personalities and require more time, patience, and frequent handling to result in gentle, friendly pets.

 Toulouse

 The Toulouse is a French breed and is the most commonly pictured barnyard goose.
-They can weigh anywhere from 18 to 26 pounds and are known for their appetite.
-They tend to be a more docile breed.
+These birds can weigh anywhere from 18 to 26 pounds and are known for their appetite.
+They tend to be quite docile.

 Roman

-A small white breed from Italy, Romans are known for their docile, friendly nature.
+A small white breed from Italy, Roman geese are known for their docile, friendly natures.
 They generally weigh between 10 and 12 pounds and have a distinct clump of feathers on the top of their heads.

-If you are looking for a smart, social pet that comes with a built-in alarm system, a flock of geese might be the right choice for you.
+If you are looking for a smart, social pet that comes with a built-in alarm system, a goose (or multiple geese) might be the right choice for you.
 Remember to keep in mind the environmental and dietary requirements for housing geese.
-Lastly, you will want to locate a local veterinarian with experience treating birds.
-If properly cared for, geese can make a great companion animal that can live up to 20 years.
+Also, you will want to locate a local veterinarian with experience treating birds.
+If properly cared for, a goose can make a great companion animal that can live up to 20 years.